christophuhl/GameButler/README.md

 # Game Butler 🎮

-Game Butler is a Discord bot that helps manage and rank games for your server's wishlist.
+Game Butler is a Discord bot that helps manage and rank games for your server's gamelist.
 Keep track of games your community wants to play, rank them, and organize your gaming sessions!

 ## Features

-- **Game Management**: Add, remove, and view games in your server's wishlist
+- **Game Management**: Add, remove, and view games in your server's gamelist
 - **Game Rankings**: Score and rank games based on community interest
 - **User Tracking**: Keep track of who added games and who's interested
 - **Database Persistence**: All data is stored in PostgreSQL for reliability